cometaj2/huckle/README.rst

 advantage and this benefit is brought to the command line interface and the unix/linux shell.

-Given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers, with Huckle's help.
+Huckle provides a dynamic view of the documentation, and execution of, commands, options, and parameters that can be issued to an HCLI API it interacts with; and given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers, with Huckle's help.

-Huckle provides a dynamic view of the documentation and of commands, options and parameters that can be issued to an HCLI API it interacts with.

-The standard HCLI Internet-Draft [1] is a work in progress by the author.

-The current implementation leverages hal+json alongside a static form of ALPS (semantic profile) [2] to help enable widespread cross media-type support.
+The standard HCLI Internet-Draft [1] is a work in progress by the author and The current implementation leverages hal+json alongside a static form of ALPS (semantic profile) [2] to help enable widespread cross media-type support.

-You can access an simple example HCLI server to play with huckle [3]
+You can access a simple example HCLI server to play with huckle [3]

 Help shape huckle and HCLI on the discussion list [4] or by raising issues on github!